chipsalliance/rocket-chip/README.md

 ### Keeping Your Repo Up-to-Date

-If you are trying to keep your repo up to date with this github repo, you also need to keep the submodules and tools up to date.
+If you are trying to keep your repo up to date with this GitHub repo, you also need to keep the submodules and tools up to date.

     $ # Get the newest versions of the files in this repo